devacuk/devacuk.github.io/sessions.md

 **Approximate length of session:** 45 mins

-**Prerequisites for delegates attending the session:** There will be a short demo using Python 3 – for anybody wanting to follow along, downloading the Anaconda Python distribution (https://www.anaconda.com/download/) is recommended
+**Prerequisites for delegates attending the session:** There will be a short demo using Python 3 – for anybody wanting to follow along, downloading <a href="https://www.anaconda.com/download/">the Anaconda Python distribution</a> is recommended

 ### 23. Academic developer culture - Alex Dutton, University of Oxford